awawa-dev/HyperSPI/README.md

 # Hardware connection

-If you are using an ESP board compatible with the Wemos board (ESP8266, , ESP32-S2 lolin mini), the SPI connection uses the same pinout on the ESP board!
+If you are using an ESP board compatible with the Wemos board (ESP8266 Wemos D1/pro, ESP32 MH-ET Live, ESP32-S2 lolin mini), the SPI connection uses the same pinout location on the ESP board!
 The pin positions of the LED output may vary.
 Cables (including ground) should not exceed 15cm or it may be necessary to lower the SPI speed.
 See how easy it is to connect ESP to Rpi:

 ![obraz](https://user-images.githubusercontent.com/69086569/216763154-ca4aa8fa-5855-43c1-86c2-d401010de675.png)